QuakedK/Service-Destroyer/README.md

 :: Revert SvcHostThreshold.
 reg add "HKLM\SYSTEM\CurrentControlSet\Control" /v SvcHostSplitThresholdInKB /t REG_DWORD /d 3670016 /f
 ```
+> [!NOTE]
+> The reg import command will provide an error, but thats because the Service Destroyer backs up all of the services keys.
+> You won't have sufficient to restore some of the keys hence the error, but the services the program disabled can be restored without problem.
+> Simply ignore the error as the keys you care about should've imported/reverted back to normal!

+---

 # #3 Results
 The following test Compares Stock vs [Service Destroyer](https://github.com/QuakedK/Service-Destroyer/releases/download/WindowsServiceDisabler/Service-Destroyer-V1.1.bat) vs [Service Destroyer Lite](https://github.com/QuakedK/Service-Destroyer/releases/download/WindowsServiceDisabler/Service-Destroyer-Lite-V1.1.bat) on 24H2, after idling for 5 mins, having all startup apps disabled and but other Microsoft Bloat is still present.